Generation Zero review: Explore, Fight, Loot, RepeatBy Denis Marasan ☆ 02/Jun/2020

 The narrative is driven by notes and audiotapes you discover when looting, written in Swedish and translated into English (or any other supported language of your choice) to create a more atmospheric environment.
 Some of them you discover arbitrary, some of them are marked since they are a part of a quest you’re on.
 Speaking of quests, these are mostly notes “go to a location marked on your map to find another note” type.

-Don’t get me wrong, it’s great when the game has this kind of narrative, as well as environmental narrative: all those abandoned civil vehicles, burning tanks, etc. But I believe these are supplementary means of designing a good narrative, meant for making it deeper.
+Don’t get me wrong, it’s great when the game has this kind of narrative, as well as environmental storytelling: all those abandoned civil vehicles, burning tanks, etc. But I believe these are supplementary means of designing a good narrative, meant for making it deeper.
 Though, with Generation Zero, these are the only means.
-Imagine a game like Bioshock without the main quest, just audiotapes and environmental narrative.
+Imagine a game like Bioshock without the main quest, just audiotapes and environmental storytelling.
 Not too much, huh?
 Though disengaging from narrative Bioshock is still a decent first-person shooter.
 So maybe GZ is immersive as a shooter?

 “Survival” and first-person shooting